How Bombardier’s ‘success fees’ gave them an inside track to deals around the world

 Bombardier Inc., one of Canada's global champions of industry – and a major recipient of taxpayer assistance – won hundreds of millions of dollars worth of international contracts after making controversial side payments known as "success fees" to agents in foreign countries, a year-long, round-the-world investigation by The Globe and Mail has found.

-The investigation was sparked by the accusations of a former employee of Bombardier's rail unit, who told The Globe that he personally took part in the preparation of bids for foreign contracts that involved success-fee payments in South Africa, South Korea and Malaysia while working as part of the company's bid-preparation team in the early 2000s.
+The investigation was sparked by the allegations of a former employee of Bombardier's rail unit, who told The Globe that he personally took part in the preparation of bids for foreign contracts that involved success-fee payments in South Africa, South Korea and Malaysia while working as part of the company's bid-preparation team in the early 2000s.

 "What is a 'success fee'?
 It's a bribe.
-It's money that gets paid to an agent – but do you get paid $8-million to $15-million just because Bombardier wins a contract?
+It's money that gets paid to an agent – but do you get paid $8-million [U.S.] to $15-million just because Bombardier wins a contract?
 No, that money gets passed around," the former employee said, speaking on condition of anonymity.
 "It's absolutely a pyramid.
 The agent's job is to spread that money around and make sure everything goes the way it's supposed to go."

-The Globe examined each of the deals the whistle-blower said he was involved in, and found that official investigators in South Africa and South Korea shared his belief that the Montreal-headquartered giant had won deals in those countries after making payments intended to influence how contracts were awarded.
-However, a backlog of corruption cases in South Africa, and an expired statute of limitations in South Korea, ensured that no charges were filed against the company.
+The Globe examined each of the deals the whistle-blower said he was involved in and found that official investigators in South Africa and South Korea shared his belief that the Montreal-headquartered giant had won deals in those countries after making arrangements intended to influence how contracts were awarded.
+However, a backlog of corruption cases in South Africa and an expired statute of limitations in South Korea ensured that no charges were filed against the company in those countries.

-In Malaysia, where accusations of corruption involving senior government officials are frequent, but rarely investigated, opposition politicians and non-government organizations said Bombardier appears to have benefited form partnering with a local company with close ties to the ruling party.
+In Malaysia, where accusations of corruption involving senior government officials are frequent, but rarely investigated, Opposition politicians and non-government organizations said Bombardier appears to have benefited from partnering with a local company with close ties to the ruling party.

-In response to e-mailed questions from The Globe, Bombardier acknowledged paying success fees to middlemen, saying it is "common practice in many industries for companies trying to develop business in new markets and locales to enlist expert representatives from those areas to promote products and services, assist in evaluating customer requirements, and provide insights into potential competition."
+In response to e-mailed questions from The Globe, Bombardier acknowledged paying success fees – not bribes – to middlemen, saying that it is "common practice in many industries for companies trying to develop business in new markets and locales to enlist expert representatives from those areas to promote products and services, assist in evaluating customer requirements and provide insights into potential competition."

-"Bombardier has always been transparent about the fact that it has to conduct business through such representatives in countries where the legal framework requires a non-resident corporation to do so, and that we pay those representatives appropriately in exchange for the work they do," Olivier Marcil, Bombardier Inc.'s vice-president of external relations, wrote in an e-mail to The Globe and Mail.
+"Bombardier has always been transparent about the fact that it has to conduct business through such representatives in countries where the legal framework requires a non-resident corporation to do so, and that we pay those representatives appropriately in exchange for the work they do," Olivier Marcil, Bombardier's vice-president of external relations, wrote in an e-mail to The Globe.
 "This practice is perfectly legal, provided for in the commercial codes of many countries, and used by many Canadian and international companies in a variety of industries."

 Mr. Marcil added that the company would hold accountable any employee found to have violated the law or the company's own code of ethics.

 The whistle-blower's allegations come as Sweden's National Anti-Corruption Unit continues its investigation into how Bombardier won a 2013 deal in Azerbaijan, as well as more recent contracts in Russia and other parts of the former Soviet Union.
-As is the case with the bids he took part in, the investigation in Sweden pertains to Bombardier's Berlin-based rail unit, Bombardier Transportation.
+As is the case with the bids in which he took part, the investigation in Sweden pertains to Bombardier's Berlin-based rail unit, Bombardier Transportation.

-The whistle-blower said that, during the five years he worked for Bombardier, success fees, which usually worked out to be about 5 per cent of the overall price of the contract being sought, were a separate line item on every bid for a foreign contract that he was involved in.
-He said he worked with the understanding – although it was never explicitly stated by his superiors – that the money would be used to "grease palms" and ensure Bombardier came out ahead of competitors such as Siemens and Alstom.
+The whistle-blower said, that during the five years he worked for Bombardier, success fees, which usually worked out to be about 5 per cent or 6 per cent of the overall price of the contract being sought, were a separate line item on every bid for a foreign contract that he was involved in.
+He said he worked with the understanding – although it was never explicitly stated by his superiors – that the money would be used to win over foreign officials and ensure Bombardier came out ahead of competitors, such as Germany's Siemens AG and France's Alstom SA.

-"Whenever they're building up a bid, on almost everything overseas, it has an agent fee, usually 5 per cent of the overall price," said the whistle-blower, who quit in 2005 because he didn't see opportunity for personal advancement in the company.
-He said he didn't want to be named because of his ongoing friendships with some former colleagues.
+"Whenever they're building up a bid, on almost everything overseas, it has an agent fee, usually 5 per cent of the overall price," said the whistle-blower, who quit the company in 2005.

 Success fees, he said, were "right there in the template.
 All we had to do was fill in the percentage.
-Someone in the sales department would come and say this is what the percentage was.
+Someone in the sales department would come and say this is what the percentage was."

-He said the practice was known about and approved all the way to the top of the corporate structure.
-(Bombardier Inc. was led in the early 2000s by the father-son team of chairman Laurent Beaudoin and chief executive officer Pierre Beaudoin.
-The younger Mr. Beaudoin stepped down as CEO in 2015, and succeeded his father – who had led the company for more than five decades – as chairman.
-Alain Bellemare replaced the younger Mr. Beaudoin as CEO at the same time.)
+He said knowledge and approval of the practice went all the way to the top of Bombardier's corporate structure.

 They were termed "success fees" because the sums were only paid out if Bombardier won the bid.
-The whistle-blower said he worked on bids for contracts in other countries – including Greece, Turkey and Dubai – where the theoretical success fee was included on internal paperwork, but never paid out, because Bombardier did not win those bids.
+The whistle-blower said he worked on bids for contracts in other countries – including Greece, Turkey and the United Arab Emirates – where the theoretical success fee was included on internal paperwork, but never paid out, because Bombardier did not win those bids.

-The bids that the whistle-blower took part in the preparation of were all concluded by 2006, two years before the transportation industry was rocked by a massive bribery scandal at Bombardier's German rival, Siemens AG, that ended with the company paying a $1.6-billion (U.S.) fine to U.S. and German authorities, the largest such penalty in modern corporate history.
-Another major player in the industry, France's Alstom SA, paid a $772-million fine to the U.S. Department of Justice in 2015 after it, too, was found to have paid tens of millions of dollars in bribes to foreign officials.
+All of the bids in which the whistle-blower took part were concluded by 2006, two years before the transportation industry was rocked by a massive bribery scandal at Bombardier's rival, Siemens, that ended with the company paying a $1.6-billion fine to U.S. and German authorities, the largest such penalty in modern corporate history.
+Another major player in the industry, Alstom , paid a $772-million fine to the U.S. Department of Justice in 2015 after it, too, was found to have paid tens of millions of dollars in bribes to foreign officials.

 Both companies admitted they had paid bribes via middlemen who then passed most of the money on to the officials that the company intended to influence.
 Siemens called the middlemen "consultants."
 Alstom called its interlocutors "agents."

 Like its rivals, Bombardier often operates in murky legal environments as it pursues infrastructure projects in the developing world, including some countries where the rule of law is flouted by local elites.

-After Siemens's rule-breaking became public, one employee said he believed the German company had to pay bribes because other players in the industry were doing the same thing.
+After Siemens's rule-breaking became public, one employee said he believed the German company had to make payments via consultants because other players in the industry were doing the same thing.

 The whistle-blower's claims are supported by some of the evidence presented by prosecutors in Sweden, which includes the testimony of another ex-Bombardier employee, Fredrik Hellander.

-Mr. Hellander said he resigned from Bombardier Transportation Sweden last year after trying to raise the alarm over the inclusion of a mysterious Russian-controlled shell company in two projects he was working on.
-Mr. Hellander told Swedish police that he "felt [Bombardier had] not always the best business ethics, perhaps."
+Mr. Hellander said he resigned from Bombardier Transportation Sweden last year after trying to raise the alarm over the inclusion of Multiserv Overseas, a mysterious Russian-controlled shell company that stood to make massive profit – while delivering little value – in two projects he was working on.

+"There is a risk that a third party is extracting $89.3-million from the project by being an intermediary in internal trading between Bombardier Sweden AB and Bombardier Signal Ltd.," Mr. Hellander wrote in an e-mail to his superiors.
+Bombardier Transportation (Signal) Ltd. is a joint venture between Bombardier and the state-owned Russian Railways.

+Multiserv Overseas was a hidden partner in the Azerbaijan deal, as well as on a contract that Bombardier Transportation (Signal) won the same year to modernize the railway system in Mongolia.

+Mr. Hellander eventually resigned, and is now co-operating with the Swedish investigation.
+He told Swedish police that he "felt [Bombardier had] not always the best business ethics, perhaps."

-Taken together, the allegations outline an apparent pattern of corporate behaviour at odds with Bombardier's image as one of the standard-bearers for Canada abroad, an innovative company that employees tens of thousands of people at home and around the world.
+Taken together, the allegations suggest a pattern of corporate behaviour at odds with Bombardier's image as one of the standard-bearers for Canada abroad, an innovative company that employs tens of thousands of people at home and around the world.

-The claims also raise new questions about the use and possible misuse of some of the taxpayer money Bombardier has received over the decades from various levels of government in Canada.
-Since applying for its first subsidy in 1966, the company has received billions of dollars worth of loans, subsidies and direct and indirect investments.
+The claims also raise questions about the use of taxpayer money Bombardier has received over the decades from various levels of government in Canada.
+Since applying for its first subsidy in 1966, the company has received billions of dollars in loans, subsidies and direct and indirect investments.

 Some analysts say the company would have gone bankrupt without the assistance, most of which came from the federal government and Quebec provincial government.
+Taxpayer money also helped Bombardier grow from a quintessentially Canadian company making snowmobiles in the 1940s to a massive multinational that regularly wins infrastructure contracts in some of the most complex jurisdictions in the world.

-To test the allegations about Bombardier's corporate practices, Globe correspondents fanned out across Europe, Africa and Asia over the course of 2017, examining each of the cases in which the whistle-blower said that a success fee had been paid out.
-In courtrooms, university corridors and even Mediterranean yacht clubs, the newspaper's reporters met prosecutors, government officials and former Bombardier employees – as well as some of those directly involved in the controversial schemes.
-Collectively, their findings paint a portrait of an industry in which deals are done through channels often defined as legal in the countries where the contracts are sought, but that potentially violate the laws of the Western countries, including Canada, where Bombardier and other companies keep their headquarters.
+As part of the investigation, Globe correspondents fanned out across Europe, Africa and Asia over the course of 2017, examining each of the cases in which the whistle-blower said that a success fee had been paid out.
+In courtrooms, university corridors and even Mediterranean yacht clubs, The Globe's reporters met prosecutors, government officials and former Bombardier employees – as well as some of those directly involved in the controversial schemes.
+Collectively, the findings paint a portrait of an industry in which deals are done through channels often defined as legal in the countries where the contracts are sought, but that might be seen to violate the laws of the Western countries, including Canada, where Bombardier and other companies keep their headquarters.

 Tunis